b0r3dd3v/ok/README.md

 You can run those commands with "`ok 1`", "`ok 2`" or "`ok 3 'oops!'`", respectively.

 An `.ok` file acts as a neat place to document how a given project works.
 This is useful if you have many projects, or many people working on a project.
 It's such a little file; it's so quick to write and so easy to edit.
+// Well, i2t have many projects on which im actually werk, but i herd taht Turing documentation is pref 2 Reading/Manning/Middlesexxx it.

-It's better than normal documentation: it's executable.
+It's better than normal documentation: it's executable. // Yo dawg.
+I wuv RXXXXE.

 If you run the command `ok` (with no parameters) you'll see the file listed, with numbers against each command: